-Section Testing Time is the amount of time that must be provided to any student who needs it to complete the Section.
-A new Section cannot be started until all students in the testing environment are finished or until section testing time has expired.
+Section Testing Time is the amount of time allowed for a student to respond to questions in a Section of the assessment.
+A new Section cannot be started until all students in the Section have either Submitted their test or been moved by the STC to the next Section.

 If all students have completed testing before the end of the section testing time, the Section may end.
 Once the section testing time has elapsed, the Section must end, except for students with extended time accommodations.
-Refer to your School Test Coordinator for the MSDE and LSS/LEA 24 policy on what students may do if they complete a Section prior to the end of the section testing time.
+Refer to your School Test Coordinator for the MSDE and LEA/LEA 24 policy on what students may do if they complete a Section prior to the end of the section testing time.